TWMJFinal

 Day 183

 Note: The midwives say my wife is near term; the child may come while I am away.
+Should I rather . . . ?

 Day 228

-Gaspar struggled with his sinuses, and the rheum flared fiercely in our joints.
-Camels fell prey to desert serpents.
+Gaspar is struggling with his sinuses, and the rheum flares fiercely in our joints.
+Camels have fallen prey to desert serpents.
 Balthazar scoured the maps in vain: waterholes lay empty where his careful scrolls had promised sustenance.
 Many wells were dry.
 And sleep, oh, sleep only came in jealous, stolen clutches.
+Still, the star persisted on the western sky, growing brighter and more precise with each night.

 Finally, from the Mount of Olives, we beheld Jerusalem’s stony silhouette.
-The Star we followed paused, holding its place for what seemed an eternity over the Temple Mount, and then, without a sound, it faded.
+The star we followed paused, holding its place for what seemed an eternity over the Temple Mount, and then, without a sound, it faded.
 It had signalled a place.

 The prophecy is now fastened to the Earth.